-Year I Ended
+Year l Year Ended

-December 30, December 31,
+December 30, December 30, December 31, %

-2006 2005 (in millions) Change % Change
+2006 2005 Change Change

+(in million s)

-Research and development \$ 121.7 \$101.2 \$20.5 20.2%
+Research and development \$ 121.7 \$ 101.2 \$ 20.5 20.2%

 Percent of revenue 26.2% 23.8%

 The increase in research and development expense in fiscal 2006 was principally due to increases of: (1) \$16.5 million for stock compensation expense resulting from our adoption of Financial Accounting Standards Board (FASB) Statement of Financial Accounting Standards (SFAS) 123 (revised 2004), "Share-Based Payment", (SFAS 123R) and the issuance of restricted stock awards; (2) \$9.4 million for other personnel-related expenses; and (3) \$3.5 million for equipment depreciation, offset by a \$13.7 million charge for acquired research and development costs related to the acquisition of Silicon MAGIKE in fiscal 2005.
 Significant recent development projects include the Aero IIed single-chip EDGE transceiver with a digital interface, a family of highly integrated FM transmitters, our Power over Ethernet controller and the expansion of our MCU portfolio.
 These products are in the early stages of customer adoption.
 We expect that research and development expense will increase in absolute dollars in future periods as we continue to increase our staffing and associated costs to pursue additional new product development opportunities, and may fluctuate as a percentage of revenues due to changes in sales and the timing of certain expensive items related to new product development initiatives, such as engineering mask and wafer costs.